-It is often noted (quite rightly) that Gilpin does not want to see fences and boundaries in his picturesque views, but the manuscripts show something more, which is a discomfort with the landowner’s urge to insist on the centrality of their desires.
-Thus, while we might set Gilpin’s claiming of nature within Barthes’ larger account of a bourgeois use of cultural myths to turn a historically specific class-culture into a universal nature, that underplays Gilpin’s resistance to the otherwise normative vision of the landowning class of which he was a part.
+It is often noted (quite rightly) that Gilpin does not want to see fences and boundaries in his picturesque views, but the manuscripts show something more: a discomfort with the landowner’s urge to insist on the centrality of their desires.
+Thus, while we might set Gilpin’s understanding of nature within Barthes’s larger account of a bourgeois use of cultural myths to turn a historically specific class-culture into a universal nature, that effort would underplay Gilpin’s resistance to the otherwise normative vision of the landowning class of which he was a part.
 His pleasure in viewing a landscape where “a probable nature is not exceeded” is continually confronted by landowners who do exceed it, and what appears repeatedly in his manuscripts is a troublesome alignment between landowners and the unnatural.
-His friend Thomas Whately might avoid this by offering his own carefully constructed reveries, but for Gilpin such reveries become impossible precisely because of the unmeaning affected trifles produced by landowners.
-In his account of his sketching practice and in his imagining of what such sketches might achieve, Gilpin consistently stresses the power of the picturesque sketch to transport its viewer elsewhere.
-His disappointment with gardens—most forcibly articulated in the manuscript tours—is that so often they don’t, that instead they trap their visitors within the littleness and localness of a landowner who fails to see beyond themself; and while made landscapes have the potential to produce the pleasures of the Rookery, more often they result in the horrors and abominations of Park Place.
+Whately might avoid this by offering his own carefully constructed reveries, but for Gilpin such reveries become impossible precisely because of the unmeaning affected trifles produced by landowners.
+In his account of his sketching, Gilpin consistently stresses the power of the picturesque sketch to transport its viewer elsewhere.
+His disappointment with gardens—most forcibly articulated in the manuscript tours—is that so often they don’t.
+Instead, they trap their visitors within the littleness and localness of a landowner who fails to see beyond themself; and while made landscapes have the potential to produce the pleasures of the Rookery, more often they result in the (suppressed) horrors and abominations of Park Place.

-At the beginning of this essay I noted the remarkable changes in landscape design across the second half of the eighteenth century and the implication of such changes for encounters with “nature”; what we might recognize, too, is that while design undoubtedly changes, the urge to read gardens as a symbol of oneself remains.
-This is not simply because gardens insistently invite a confrontation with the metaphysical, but also because they inevitably draw attention to acts of making which are economic quite as much as they are aesthetic.
-Thus, while I have suggested that Gilpin’s repeated attack on the garden is an attack on the vision of those who own, for Gilpin there is perha a more threatening possibility which is that this “landowning aesthetic” is finally an externalizing of the desire to reshape the creation in one’s own image.
-In turn we might read the figure of the wealthy landowner and their lack of taste (made iconic for the eighteenth century by Pope's Timon) as a convenient foil for one’s own unsettling urge to remake the landscape in the shape of one’s own desires.
-Gilpin’s manuscripts offer us a recognizable cultural dilemma as the individual confronts the natural: not simply an attempt to distance oneself from the money that makes the leisured production of landscape possible, outcries about misuse of wealth may also be understood as part of a larger attempt to inhabit nature as at once emptied of its ideological charge and a product of that ideology.
-In this sense, Gilpin’s crucial act of dissociation is not from the physical world through which he moves—despite those easy metaphors of the Claude glass and absent labour—rather the dissociation is from desires which must be at once distanced and owned in order to create the pleasures of unmediated nature.
+At the beginning of this essay I noted the remarkable changes in landscape design across the second half of the eighteenth century and the implication of such changes for encounters with “nature.”
+What we might recognize, too, is that while design undoubtedly changes, the urge to read gardens as a symbol of oneself, in the broadest sense, remains.
+This is not simply because gardens insistently invite a confrontation with the metaphysical, but also because they inevitably draw attention to acts of making that are economic quite as much as they are aesthetic.
+Thus, while I have suggested that Gilpin’s “attack” on the garden is an attack on the vision of those who own, there is a perhaps more threatening possibility: that this “landowning aesthetic” is finally an externalizing of the desire to reshape the Creation in one’s own image.
+In turn, we might read the figure of the wealthy landowner and their lack of taste (made iconic for the eighteenth century by Pope's Timon) as a convenient foil for one’s own unsettling urge to remake the landscape in the shape of one’s own desires.
+Gilpin’s manuscripts offer us a recognizable cultural dilemma: Outcries about misuse of wealth are not simply an attempt to distance oneself from the money that makes the leisured production of landscape possible; they may also be understood as part of a larger attempt to inhabit nature as at once emptied of its ideological charge and a product of that ideology.
+In this sense, Gilpin’s crucial act of dissociation is not from the physical world through which he moves—despite those easy metaphors of the Claude glass and absent labor—rather, the dissociation is from desires that must be at once distanced and owned in order to create the pleasures of unmediated nature.